Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 #### DNS - How containers find each other

 Docker daemon has a build-in DNS (Domain Name System) server that containers use by default.
 DNS allows containers to use domain names to communicate with each other instead of IP addresses.

+Important to use **--name** flag for it.

 This allows for easier communication between containers and can help to abstract away network details from containerized applications.

 ### Dockerfile